🔍 TL;DR

 📊 Key Facts About Branded Calling

-A‑Level Attestation is applied by the originating service provider within the SIP network and travels with the call to the terminating device as part of the STIR/SHAKEN framework.
-While it signals a high level of confidence that the caller is authorized to use the phone number, it is only one of many data points considered by terminating providers when determining how a call is displayed.
+A‑Level Attestation is applied by the originating service provider within the SIP network when a call is signed.
+That attestation travels with the call to the terminating carrier and device as part of the STIR/SHAKEN framework.

 Why Spam Labels Still Appear